shaka-project/shaka-streamer/docs/source/overview.rst

   * Control output folders and file names
   * Add arbitrary FFmpeg filters for input or output

-* Supports generating multi-period VOD content for DASH (also works for HLS)
+* Supports generating multi-period VOD content for DASH and stitched playlists for HLS

 Caveat: text processing
 ~~~~~~~~~~~~~~~~~~~~~~~